debanjan-G/debanjan-G/README.md

 ---

 ## 💫 About Me
-I'm Debanjan Ghosal, an engineering student and developer
+I'm Debanjan Ghosal, a software developer

-- 💼 Working as a freelance backend engineer for clients in India and overseas
+- 💼 Working as a freelance software developer for clients in India and overseas
 - ❓ Ask me about **building websites and problem solving**
 - ⚡ Fun fact: I use tabs over spaces